 Rushing

-Everyone seems like they are rushing to get somewhere in India but that doesn’t mean that you should be too.
+Everyone in India seems like they are rushing to get somewhere but that doesn’t mean that you should be too.
 Trying to cram too much in and traveling too quickly in this massive country is the biggest mistake that many people make when visiting India for the first time.
 Long distances, poor roads and infrastructure and a massive population mean that getting around, or getting anything done, always takes longer than you think.

 Plus, India is so diverse it feels like many different countries and each region will take some getting used to.
 Rushing around India will only result in being tired, stressed and frustrated and also missing out on the surprises and local connections that make for the most Incredible India moments!
-So be patient and take your time, India is not a place to be rushed.
+So be patient and take your time, India is not a place to be rushed.Â

 If you only have a short time focus on seeing one state or region in detail rather than trying to rush around the whole country in a few weeks and ruining your trip.